 What Is Vanilla Sugar

 Vanilla sugar is a sweet and aromatic ingredient used in cooking and baking.
-It is made by infusing granulated sugar with the flavor of vanilla, in this case, vanilla bean.
-If you enjoy this sugar, try this recipe for lemon sugar, which is infused with a delicious citrus flavor that can also be used in cooking and baking, like in this lemon bundt cake recipe.
+It is made by infusing granulated sugar with the flavor of vanilla, specifically vanilla bean.
+If you enjoy this sugar, try my recipe for lemon sugar, which is infused with a delicious citrus flavor that can also be used in cooking and baking, like in this lemon bundt cake recipe.

 To make your own vanilla sugar, follow these easy steps.
 It literally takes minutes.
 Using fresh vanilla beans is the way to go for the best flavor and those beautiful specks of vanilla bean seeds.
 Whether you use regular white sugar or something different, the color and texture will still be on point.
 So sprinkle away!